 Scarborough’s Forgotten Shores Cleveland Way

-As this turntable takes a while, I’ll give you a brief introduction to what’s ahead in this video.
-Firstly, we take the train from Peasholm to Scalby Mills.
-We then walk to the seafront but then climb back up to cliff height where we take the Cleveland Way, or at least a section of it, to Burniston and Cloughton.
+We first of all walk to the seafront but then climb up to cliff height where we take the Cleveland Way, or at least a section of it, to Burniston and Cloughton.
 This walk is extremely easy to follow and believe me, the views from here are stunning.

 Scarborough’s Forgotten Shores Cleveland Way